Code-Institute-Submissions/TerraBite147-booknook/README.md

     - The project uses **Visual Studio Code** as the IDE.

 ## Testing
+### Linter Testing
+The program was tested using [CI Python Linter](https://pep8ci.herokuapp.com/).

+The program passed with errors in the Ascii art used for the Title.
+This is due to using \ which creates invalid escape sequence errors.

+The other error comes from line 517
+            print(
+                f"Rating: "
+                # Unable to shorten below line to less than 80 characters
+                # due to f-string formatting
+517             f"{rating if rating.isdigit() and 1 <= int(rating) <= 5 else 'Unchanged'}"
+            )
+I was unable to shorten the line below 80 characters due to f-string formatting.

 ### Manual Testing
 #### Test 1: Main Menu